 Mind you, there is one key advantage to lifting fairly heavy: you don’t need to go as close to failure.
 Every rep is challenging, and so every rep will stimulate muscle growth.
 For example, if you’re doing 5-rep sets of chin-ups, you won’t need to lift to failure because every single chin-up that you do will put enough tension on your muscles to stimulate muscle growth.

-However, if you’re doing 30-rep sets of push-ups, only the last few reps are going to be challenging, and so you might need to take that set all the way to total muscular failure in order to stimulate muscle growth.
-There’s quite a lot of disagreement among the experts about why this is, but there’s a consensus that higher-rep sets need to be taken closer to failure.
+But if you’re doing 30-rep sets of push-ups, only the last few reps are challenging enough to provoke muscle growth, and so you’ll need to take that set all the way to total muscular failure.
+There’s quite a lot of disagreement among the experts about why this is, but the research clearly shows that higher-rep sets need to be taken closer to failure.

 It’s Difficult to Build Muscle in Higher Rep Ranges